nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/administering-your-project/update-the-version-of-your-target-platform/specific-upgrade-instructions.md

 Virtual navigation used to come with the DM package.
 It is now an independent add-on.
 To keep your custom virtual navigations you need to:

-1. Check the Virtual navigation target package in Studio
+1. Check the Virtual navigation target package in Studio.
 2. Install the Virtual navigation add-on on your Nuxeo Platform.

 ### MIgrating Faceted Search Customization